eddipa/pft/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and contribute.
+This project is licensed under the [MIT License](LICENSE).

+© 2024 Masoud Koochak.
+You are free to use, modify, and distribute this software under the terms of the MIT license.

 ---